Australia to buy US nuclear subs in ambitious new pact

 As Biden stressed, Australia, which joined a newly formed alliance known as AUKUS with Washington and London 18 months ago, will not be getting nuclear weapons.

-However, acquiring submarines powered by nuclear reactors puts Australia in an elite club and at the forefront of US-led efforts to push back against China’s own military expansion.
+However, acquiring stealthy submarines powered by nuclear reactors puts Australia in an elite club and at the forefront of US-led efforts to push back against Chinese military expansion.

+Albanese said the deal represents the biggest single investment in Australia’s defense capability “in all of our history.”

+The submarines are expected to be equipped with cruise missiles that can strike foes from long distances, offering a potent deterrent to would-be attackers.

 Albanese underlined that Australia was now only the second country, after Britain, to be granted access to US naval nuclear secrets.
 “We are bound, above all, by a world … where peace and stability and security ensure greater prosperity,” he said.